gwc-summer-newark-nj/alexa_skill/ex/lambda.md

 # Creating a Lambda Function

 ## Overview
-An AWS lambda function let's you run code without having a server.
+An AWS lambda function let's us run code without having a server.
 It is also known as a server-less function.
-We are going to write a lambda function that will be invoked when a user utters one of the phrases entered in the previous section.
-The lambda function will know how to handle the response from Alexa and return a response.
+We are going to write a lambda function, which is invoked when a user utters one of the phrases from the previous section.
+The lambda function will know how to handle the request from Alexa and return a response.

 ## Exercise